 I can only speak for myself and say absolutely not!
 I say this with a smile on my face!
 Besides, who is to know that we take medication for our mental health.
-You wouldn't be ashamed it is was for a physical element of our bodies, would you?
+You wouldn’t be ashamed if it was for a physical element of our bodies, would you?

 Millions of people in the country take medication for ailments and no one is none the wiser.
 We are not wearing t-shirts saying “Hi, I have depression” but sometimes it feels like we do.
 Why do we feel we need to come off them?
 I truly feel it’s because some of us remember a time where we enjoyed doing what we do everyday and were medication free.

 I’m willing to give it a try, as I have told myself (sometimes you have to talk to yourself) not to raise any expectations of myself and to take each day as it comes.

 The only advice I shall share with you is the only one I’m happy to use for me, go steady: embrace the good days as a blessing, the bad days with a never mind attitude and if you get stuck or begin to struggle, ask for help.